TommyLe3825/C-Plus-Plus-Full-Course/IntrotoCPP/README.md

 The given code declares a variable with a value that is a representation of a smiley face using the @ character.

 Task: Complete the code to output the value of the variable and check out the result!

+## **Contact Info (Data Types):**

+The given code declares some variables, then outputs them.

+However, the code is missing the data types of the variables.

+Task: Complete the code by adding the corresponding data types of the variables, based on the values assigned to them.

+*Do not change the values of the variables, as they are needed to match the required output.*